Laquon Treadwell Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Against the Patriots, Treadwell racked up 13 receiving yards in lone career matchup, 27.5 fewer than his over/under for Sunday's game.
+- Treadwell's 13 receiving yards in his one matchup against the Patriots are 28.5 fewer than his over/under for Sunday's game.

-- Treadwell did not have a touchdown catch in that outing against the Patriots.
+- Treadwell did not have a touchdown catch in that game against the Patriots.

-- The Patriots are allowing 209.0 passing yards per game this season, the NFL's third-ranked pass defense.
+- The 209.0 yards per game the Patriots are conceding through the air makes them the NFL's third-ranked pass defense.

-- The Patriots' defense is fourth in the league, allowing 1.3 passing touchdowns per game.
+- At 1.3 passing TDs conceded per game, the Patriots defense is ranked fourth in the league.

 Recent Performances